Strike (1925 film): Plot

-Scenes are shown of a line forming at a store which is closed, and a baby needing food.
-A fight occurs at a home between a man and a woman, subsequently she leaves.
+Scenes are shown of a line forming at a factory store which is closed, and a baby needing food.
+A fight occurs at a home between a man and a woman; subsequently she leaves.
 Another man rummages through his home for goods to sell at a flea market, upsetting his family.
-A posted letter publicly shows the administrators rejection of the demands.
-Using a hidden camera in a pocket watch, a spy named "Owl" photographs someone stealing the letter.
+A posted letter publicly shows the administrators' rejection of the demands.
+Using a hidden camera in a pocket watch, a spy named "Owl" photographs a strike leader stealing the letter.
 The pictures are transferred to another spy.
-The man is beaten, captured, and beaten again.
+The strike leader is beaten, captured, and beaten again.